GFC-Eco/gfc-doucuments/GFC Intro - Start.md

 I would like to briefly describe the value and significance of GFC.

-The core value of GFC lies in the exploration and application of the solution of "stranger trust mechanism", which is to solve the problem of trust among distrustful subjects.
+The core value of GFC lies in the exploration and application of the solution of stranger-trust-mechanism, which is to solve the problem of trust among distrustful subjects.

 GFC builds an evolving ecosystem of stranger relationships through blockchain technology and economics applications.